 Corruption Under the Cloud of “Technical Issues”

 The persistence of these errors suggests a deeper malaise.
 As noted in Mahima Maurya’s grievances (Registration Nos.
 GOVUP/E/2025/0055267 and GOVUP/E/2025/0039768), the concerned staff have reportedly overlooked telephonic explanations and formal complaints.
+(RTI Access Problems for Women in Uttar Pradesh)

 The Dangerous Link Between RTI Denial and Crime